jundalisay/superb/content/en/research/poincare/science/chapter-09c.md

 ---
 title: The Rôle of Hypothesis
 heading: Chapter 9c
-date: 2022-01-12
+weight: 50
-description: Science and Hypothesis
+description: Every generalisation is a hypothesis.
+Hypothesis therefore plays a necessary rôle, which no one has ever contested
 image: "/covers/hyp.jpg"
 author: "H. Poincare"
 icon: /icons/poincare.jpg